BePsvPT-Legacy/website-links-validator/README.md

 $result = Bepsvpt\WebsiteLinksValidator\Validator::validate('https://www.google.com/', $config = []);
 ```

-or you can execute the validator from terminal
+or you can execute the validator from terminal, the result will save to result.json

 ```bash
 php validate.php